-Notes: This table exploits cross-ethnicity variations to establish a significant positive impact of predicted population diversity on the log conflict prevalence during the 1989-2008 period, conditional on ecological diversity and ecological polarization as well as the baseline control variables.
+Notes: This table exploits variations across ethnic homelands to establish a significant positive impact of predicted population diversity on the log conflict prevalence during the 1989-2008 period, conditional on ecological diversity and ecological polarization as well as the baseline control variables.
 The set of continent and regional dummies includes indicators for Europe, Asia, North America, South America, Oceania, North Africa, and Sub-Saharan Africa.
 Additional climatic covariates refer to the average diurnal temperature range, average cloud cover, and average temperature range in the homeland.
 To perform this robustness check, the current analysis adopts the two-step bootstrapping technique implemented by Ashraf and Galor (2013a) for computing the standard-error estimates, so the reader is referred to that work for additional details on the technique.
-The specifications examined in this table are otherwise identical to corresponding ones reported in Table 6.
-The reader is therefore referred to Table 6 and the corresponding table notes for additional details on the baseline set of covariates considered by the current analysis as well as the identification strategy employed by the 2SLS regressions in the last two columns.
-The estimated effect associated with increasing population diversity from the tenth to the ninetieth percentile of its cross-country distribution is expressed in terms of the change in the average yearly share of the area of each ethnic homeland that was within the boundaries of internal armed conflict over the period 1989-2008.
-Cluster-robust standard errors are reported in square brackets. \\\ denotes statistical significance at the 1 percent level, \\ at the 5 percent level, and \ at the 10 percent.
+The specifications examined in this table are otherwise identical to corresponding ones reported in Table VI.
+The reader is therefore referred to Table VI and the corresponding table notes for additional details on the baseline set of covariates considered by the current analysis as well as the identification strategy employed by the 2SLS regressions in the last two columns.
+The estimated effect associated with increasing population diversity from the tenth to the ninetieth percentile of its distribution is expressed in terms of the change in the prevalence of conflicts within the territory of a homeland over the years 1989-2008.
+Heteroskedasticity-robust standard errors are reported in parentheses. \\\ denotes statistical significance at the 1 percent level, \\ at the 5 percent level, and \ at the 10 percent level.